 Debt instruments - Debt securities, also known as "fixed income securities," are used by issuers to borrow money.
 Bonds, notes, debentures, asset-backed securities (including those backed by mortgages), and loan participations and assignments are common types of debt securities.
 Generally, issuers pay investors periodic interest and repay the amount borrowed either periodically during the life of the security and/or at maturity.
 Some debt securities, such as zero coupon bonds, do not pay current interest, but are purchased at a discount from their face values and their values accrete over time to face value at maturity.
 Some debt securities bear interest at rates that are not fixed, but that vary with changes in specified market rates or indices.
 The market prices of debt securities fluctuate depending on such factors as interest rates, credit quality and maturity.
-In general, market prices of debt securities.
+In general, market prices of debt securities decline when interest rates rise and increase when interest rates fall.
+These fluctuations will generally be greater for longer-term debt securities than for shorter-term debt securities.
 Prices of these securities can also be affected by financial contracts held by the issuer or third parties (such as derivatives) relating to the security or other assets or indices.
 Borrowers that are in bankruptcy or restructuring may never pay off their indebtedness, or they may pay only a small fraction of the amount owed.
 Direct indebtedness of countries, particularly developing countries, also involves a risk that the governmental entities responsible for the repayment of the debt may be unable, or unwilling, to pay interest and repay principal when due.